A Love Story

 The main inspiration for my writing are The Beatles themselves.

 Their story is endlessly fascinating to me and at least partly fits the definition of a hero's journey as depicted in Joseph Campbell's The Hero with a Thousand Faces.
+I just wish for John the last stage of the monomyth, the Freedom to Live, would not have been so cruelly cut short.

 As for the girl, she's meant to be a somewhat typical young woman who grew up in the 50s and 60s.
 She is an amalgation of all the characters and their experiences and struggles I've read about in books - coincidentally all the books the girl has read as well - and encountered in TV shows and films.